AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2019-12-26-the-method-of-least-squares.md

 {% include linkedHeading.html heading="Least Squares Visualized" level=2 %}

 Before we look at the generalized graph of the least squares method, let's look at a simple example that you'll come across frequently in statistics classes on least squares regression.
-Suppose you're given this one-dimensional data set of $$(x, y)$$ pairs:
+Suppose you're given this two-dimensional data set of $$(x, y)$$ pairs:

 $$ (1, 1), (2, 3), (3, 3), (4, 5), (6, 4)$$